CRYPT-ON-IT/policies_hardening_interface/interface/README.md

 2. We define a list called `csv-data-list`

 // Getting data from interface
-3. For each row in table identified by `.tab-visible` class
+3. For each row in table identified by `.tr-visible` class
 4. Create sub list with `csv-data` attribute content (separated by `,`)
 5. Add this sub list in other list called `csv-data-list`